ChristianTStu/ChristianTStu/README.md

 - ⚡ Fun fact: ...
 -->

-I am an Indie Python Developer!
-I have a focus in CyberSecurity Scripting and Ethical Hacking with a Masters in Cyber and Information Operations from the University of Arizona.
+I am an Indie Python Developer with a focus in CyberSecurity Scripting and Ethical Hacking, currently pursuing a Masters in Cyber and Information Operations from the University of Arizona.
 All coding problems in my public repositories are built from the ground up with code-along tutorials or entirely by me.
 My content is published daily on this page along with other fun side projects, like game-dev creations in python and other coding languages.
-You can follow updates on my [LinkedIn](https://www.linkedin.com/in/christiantstu/) and reach out to me!
+You can follow any updates on mine on [LinkedIn](https://www.linkedin.com/in/christiantstu/) and feel free to reach out!
 I love speaking with other developers as well as talking through challenging coding problems.

 ---